 With this REST API, social media managers still need third-party apps that allow them to post and engage using their business account, as well as analyze their posts’ performance.
 So, if you ever wanted to build an Instagram app, this is your moment.

-Instagram Basic Display API gives you simple access to the Instagram API.
+The Instagram Basic Display API gives you simple access to Instagram’s data.
 You can use it to pull basic Instagram user information and associated data (like comments, media, tags, and Stories).
+It is different from the Instagram Graph API in that it’s not designed to be used by businesses to manage their presence on Instagram.

 See what’s trending globally and in specific locations.